73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 You are at the right place!

-If you’re venturing into the land of The Lion King, knowing basic Swahili words will be your key to enriching African experiences.
-I’m talking beyond Swahili words in Lion King, like Hakuna Matata or Asante Sana.
-Those were easy swahili words to learn before traveling to Zanzibar, Tanzania.
+If you’re venturing into the land of The Lion King, knowing Swahili travel phrases will be your key to enriching the African experience.
+I’m talking beyond basic Swahili words in Lion King, like Hakuna Matata or Asante Sana.
+Those are easy Swahili phrases to learn before traveling to Zanzibar, Tanzania.
 But there are other beautiful Swahili words you should know.

 🗩 If you have been wondering “What is Anja’s favorite Swahili word?”, you will find the answer hidden in the blog.